What You Need To Know About Liability Waivers

 Third, in Colorado, liability waivers are frequently found to be legally binding, so you can’t count on the courts overturning the agreement in your favor.
 Waivers that meet the following criteria may leave you with no recourse if you sign:

-• Format - The release of liability is easily identifiable and not hidden in a larger document or included in too small a font to be reasonable.
+• Format: The release of liability is easily identifiable and not hidden in a larger document or included in too small a font to be reasonable.

-• Signature - Your signature is a major part of validating an agreement.
+• Signature: Your signature is a major part of validating an agreement.
 Note that with rideshare or other service apps, your use of the app often enters you into the agreement automatically.

-• Legality - The waiver does not violate state law or public policy in terms of wording or content.
+• Legality: The waiver does not violate state law or public policy in terms of wording or content.

 Can I Sue if I Signed a Liability Waiver?

 It is possible that you can sue to recover damages even if you signed a release of liability.
-These cases are often complex, but there are a few general instances in which the waiver could be found invalid or you may have grounds to sue a negligent third party.
+These cases are often complex, but there are a few general instances in which the waiver could be found invalid, or you may have grounds to sue a negligent third party.

-• Defective Products - If you were injured due to a defective product provided by the company or organization, you may be able to sue the manufacturer under product liability.
+• Defective Products: If you were injured due to a defective product provided by the company or organization, you may be able to sue the manufacturer under product liability.

-• Gross Negligence - Even if a waiver states that you agree not to hold the company responsible for injury, the courts may hold a company liable for injuries arising out of gross negligence in the case of extreme recklessness or disregard for safety.
+• Gross Negligence: Even if a waiver states that you agree not to hold the company responsible for injury, the courts may hold a company liable for injuries arising out of gross negligence in the case of extreme recklessness or disregard for safety.

-• Misrepresentation - If a service provider misrepresents the service or activity, you may have a fraud case against the service provider, and the waiver may not be found to be enforceable.
+• Misrepresentation: If a service provider misrepresents the service or activity, you may have a fraud case against the service provider, and the waiver may not be found to be enforceable.

-What to do if you Signed a Waiver and were Injured
+What To Do if You Signed a Waiver and Were Injured

 The first thing to do in any personal injury case is to seek medical treatment.
 Your visit to a healthcare professional is crucial for your well-being and to document the injury.